MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-create-a-bot-project.md

 ## Resource provisioning

-The bot as a web app needs to create a web service and the adapter and bot objects.
+The bot as a web app needs to create a web service, bot adapter, and bot object.

 It would also create the storage layer and memory management objects for the bot, but the echo bot does not require state.
+It would also create any other objects external to the bot or adapter that either need to consume.

 ### [C#](#tab/csharp)

-**Startup.cs**

 In ASP.NET, you register objects and object creation methods in the **Startup.cs** file.
 The `ConfigureServices` method loads the connected services, as well as their keys from **appsettings.json** or Azure Key Vault (if there are any), connects state, and so on.
 Here, the adapter and bot are defined to be available through dependency injection.